-The first peculiarity we noticed was the billboards en route to our hotel.
+The first peculiarity we noticed were the billboards en route to our hotel.
 We were on Bangkok’s main highways from the airport to Khao San Road and found that every billboard was covered in black, with gracious notes to His Majesty.
-They would praise his humility, thank him for his service to the country or give other brief notes of condolences.
+They would praise his humility, thank him for his service to the country, or give other brief notes of condolences.
 We must have passed by 30 of these on our car ride to the city.

 We took a quick stroll around the area to grasp our surroundings, only to find that the shops only sold black clothes, and that every Thai was wearing all black.
 Some had specific shirts stating, “I was born in the reign of Rama IX.”
 We quickly learned to identify the number “9” in Thai, as vendors and tuk-tuk drivers wore it on their shirts or as brooches.

-The following day we entered the Grand Palace at 8:30am sharp, to try to beat the crowds.
+The following day, we entered the Grand Palace at 8:30am sharp, to try to beat the crowds.
 However, there were Thai mourners swarming the palace regardless.
-A sea of black covered the park outside, and we tried to navigate despite not know where to go.
+A sea of black covered the park outside, and we tried to navigate despite not knowing where to go.
 Unfortunately, too, I wore an entirely pink ensemble, which made me stand out possibly in an offensive manner.
-If means anything, I was completely covered down to my ankles, which is needed to enter such holy sites.
+If it means anything, I was completely covered down to my ankles, which is needed to enter such holy sites.
 I was just in the bethcy-est color an American could choose.
 Head.
 To.
 Toe.

-We were ushered along grandmas in wheelchairs holding framed photos of the king, down this road, passed that barricade, and over onto these lines.
+We were ushered along grandmas in wheelchairs holding framed photos of the king, down this road, past that barricade, and over onto these lines.
 I was literally the white girl in pink.
 After 20 minutes of extreme embarrassment, and more sweating, an officer taps me on the shoulder to tell me what I already knew – I was in the wrong line.